 Lidar-based perception solutions for autonomous applications is an emerging market with a wide variety of possible applications across many different markets.
 We face competition from numerous companies worldwide that are developing lidar solutions, and some of these solutions may use a similar wavelength or scanning methodology.
 For example, we and at least one of our major competitors use lasers that have a 1550nm wavelength.
 Other competitors use MEMS-based scanning technologies that are similar to ours, although we believe our MEMS solution is unique due its small size and high resonant frequency.
 In addition to companies focused specifically on developing lidar solutions, we also face competition from current or potential partners and customers that may be developing lidar solutions internally.
 We believe that many of the other companies developing lidar solutions are focused on shorter-range sensors that passively collect data, and most of these sensors utilize 905nm lasers that limit their performance.
 We believe that we are differentiated from competitors by virtue of our active, embedded artificial intelligence approach that enables our lidar sensors to dynamically adapt to changing environments.
-In addition, we believe that our product design delivers longer range and higher resolution than many of our competitors.
-This is possible, in part, because we utilize 1550nm lasers that enable our lidar solutions to achieve a higher photon budget than many of our competitors that rely upon 905nm lasers.
+In addition, we believe that our product design delivers longer range and higher resolution than many of our competitors that rely upon 905nm lasers.
 While 1550nm lasers are more costly than 905nm lasers on a per unit basis, 1550nm lasers have much higher performance and our product only requires one such laser.
 Some 905nm systems utilize up to 128 lasers and still don't attain the performance results we achieve with a single 1550 nm laser.
-As a result, we believe that we are able to compete favorably in the lidar market, particularly in market segments such as highway autonomous driving applications that can benefit from our active, long-range, high-resolu
+As a result, we believe that we are able to compete favorably in the lidar market, particularly in market segments such as highway autonomous driving applications that can benefit from our active, long-range, high-resolution capabilities.